SUPER excitation of quantum emitters is a multi-photon process: Discussion

 \section{Discussion}

 We have investigated the physics of two-color excitation schemes in terms of energy exchanges between the emitter and the laser pump.
-To do so, we have developed a model for a two-level emitter interacting with two quantized field modes, where interaction occurs during short pulses of duration $t_p$ in time.
+To do so, we have developed a model for a two-level emitter interacting with two quantized field modes, where interaction is modulated with Gaussian pulses of duration $t_p$ in time.
 Both the SUPER and the red-and-blue dichromatic schemes have been considered.

 We have observed that exciton population under the SUPER scheme, where both modes are red-detuned with respect to the emitter, is accompanied by variations in the photon number of both modes, unveiling the multi-photon nature of this process.
 We find clear signatures of events with $(\ev{\sigma^\dag \sigma}, \ev{\Delta n_1}, \ev{\Delta n_2}) = (+1, -2, +1)$ and $(+1, -3, +2)$, where multiple excitations are subtracted from the 1st field mode (the one with smaller detuning, in absolute value).
 While one excitation is used to raise the emitter population to the excited state, the remaining are absorbed by the 2nd field mode at larger detuning.
 Interestingly, this holds true in the regime where the field modes are populated with only few photons, and even when one of the field is in the vacuum state.
+This last scenario requires precisely tailored nanophotonic environment that supports the two modes of interest at the required detuning, to avoid accidental interaction with other unoccupied modes.
 We speculate that events involving exchange of higher number of photons, i.e.\ $(\ev{\sigma^\dag \sigma}, \ev{\Delta n_1}, \ev{\Delta n_2}) = (1, -m, m-1)$ with $m>3$, might be found at larger total power, although we have not observed such a case in this work.

+Interestingly, we find that energy conservation is violated by the multi-photon scattering event.
+Before interaction, considering an initial state $\ket{G, n_1^{\rm i}, n_2^{\rm i}}$, the total energy is